goodbaikin/scci/Readme.md

 $acc$ is just an average.

-$err$ is a result of $r*std$ where $std$  is a standard deviation. $r$ is a bias.
+$err$ is a result of $r \times std$ where $std$  is a standard deviation. $r$ is a bias.
 Its default value is 1.96 which implies 95% confidence interval.
 You can also specify the value of $r$ as an parameter.
 See below Example.

+The result is output following the specified number of the significant digits.
+The default number is 1.
+You can specify this value with the flag .

 # Example
+## Default Behavior
 Suppose the file "data.txt" contains following data.
 ```
-12.8
-12.5
-12.5
-13.2
-12.1
-12.5
-12.0
-12.9
-12.4
-12.7
+78.14
+52.25
+51.50
+52.00
+55.82
+63.53
+52.11
+73.79
+50.17
+55.72
 ```

 Then you can run the command: